ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 space_primary
   The size of the primary space allocated to the global catalog data set.
 Note that this is just the value; the unit is specified with \ :literal:`space\_type`\ .

-  This option takes effect only when the global catalog is being created.
-If the global catalog already exists, the option has no effect.
+  This option takes effect only when the global catalog data set is being created.
+If the global catalog data set already exists, the option has no effect.

   | **required**: False